amitjoy/feature-flags-for-osgi/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

 First of all, thanks for considering to contribute.
-We really appreciate the time and effort you want to spend helping to improve things around here.
+We appreciate the time and effort you want to spend helping to improve things around here.
 And help we can use :-)

 Here is a (non-exclusive, non-prioritized) list of things you might be able to help us with:

 * bug reports
 * bug fixes
-* improvements regarding code quality e.g. improving readability, performance, modularity etc.
+* improvements regarding code quality, e.g. improving readability, performance, modularity etc.
 * documentation
 * features (both ideas and code are welcome)
 * tests